Andrew S. Maurer

-I also maintain standing as a Research Associate with the Jumby Bay Hawksbill Project in Antigua, West Indies.
+I am also a member of the Jumby Bay Hawksbill Project in Antigua, West Indies, where I contribute as a Senior Research Associate.

 As an applied ecologist, my research is geared toward supporting the conservation of at-risk species.
 My research background is diverse, but my projects generally fall within three focal areas:

-- (1) Animal biotelemetry: Using satellite telemetry, multi-sensor biologgers, and quantitative tools for resulting data, my research integrates observed patterns in movement with spatial environmental data to reveal trends in habitat use, resource selection, and energetics.
+1. Spatial ecology, movement, and marine spatial planning: Using satellite telemetry, multi-sensor biologgers, and quantitative tools for resulting data, my research integrates observed patterns in movement with spatial environmental data to reveal trends in habitat use, resource selection, and energetics.
+Increasingly, my research program has featured big datasets—amassed through collaborative data sharing—to address major questions in spatial ecology and generate information essential for marine spatial planning.
+My current work takes this approach to support the establishment of Important Marine Turtle Areas.

-- (2) Population ecology: My research utilizes rigorous field sampling and leading models to quantify important demographic parameters like vital rates and sex ratios.
-Through this work, I seek to understand the status of populations and what is driving population trends.
+2. Population ecology: My research utilizes rigorous field sampling and leading models to quantify important demographic parameters like vital rates and sex ratios.
+Through this work, I seek to understand the status of populations and drivers of population trends.

-My skills are transferrable across many systems and species (as evidenced by past projects and publications), but I am foremost a sea turtle biologist.
-I have conducted research on sea turtles ranging from satellite tracking, to mark-recapture sampling on boats and beaches, stable isotope analyses, and measuring/modeling egg incubation temperatures.
-I take pride in being both a field biologist and a quantitative ecologist, meaning that I enjoy not only collecting data, but also manipulating and modeling it.
-Check out my research page or publications for more specifics.
+My background spans many systems and species, but I am foremost a sea turtle biologist.
+I conduct research on sea turtles ranging from remote tracking, to mark-recapture sampling on boats and beaches, and measuring egg incubation temperatures.
+I take pride in being both a field and quantitative ecologist, meaning that I enjoy not only collecting data, but also manipulating and modeling it.

 I am committed to making the life sciences more equitable—take a look at my former lab’s statement on diversity and inclusion for an example of my ideas on these topics.